Attention: 4 Corner Resources is being used in a phishing scam. Read more about how to protect yourself.

 Here are some good questions to ask in a candidate experience survey:

-• What words would you use to describe the interview process at [company]? (i.e. challenging, enjoyable, stressful, etc.)
+• What words would you use to describe the interview process at [company]? (i.e., challenging, enjoyable, stressful, etc.)

 • What could we do differently to make our hiring process better?

-Collecting candidate feedback in this manner not only gives you a breadth of information to use to make internal improvements, but it gives candidates an important outlet that can help deter them from turning to public sites like Glassdoor to air their grievances.
+Collecting candidate feedback in this manner not only gives you a breadth of information to use to make internal improvements, but it also gives candidates an important outlet that can help deter them from turning to public sites like Glassdoor to air their grievances.

 Hire More Effectively by Partnering with 4 Corner Resources